kandelkapil/Event_Management_System/readme.md

 Middleware to check the validity of JWT tokens.

-Controllers
+# Controllers

-Auth Controller
+Auth Controller:

 SignUp: Register a new user.
 Login: Authenticate and log in the user.
 Refresh: Refresh JWT tokens.
 Logout: Log out the user.

-Events Controller
+Events Controller:

 Get Event by ID: Retrieve event details.
 Events List: Retrieve a list of events.